embeddr/raytracer-cpp/README.md

     * Package must be visible to cmake.
 Installing via your distro's package manager is probably most convenient.

-This project includes Vec as a submodule.
+This project includes [Vec](https://github.com/embeddr/vec) as a submodule.
 Vec provides basic vector/matrix classes and operations for games and other 3D applications.
 Be sure to initialize submodules after cloning to fetch required submodule data:
 ```
 git submodule update --init --recursive
 ```

 ## Build and Run
 This application is built using cmake.
-As an example, the following will build a debug binary:
+As an example, the following will build a release binary with optimizations:

 ```
 cd <project-root>
-cmake -Bcmake-build-debug -H. -DCMAKE_BUILD_TYPE=debug
+cmake -Bcmake-build-release -H. -DCMAKE_BUILD_TYPE=release
-cmake --build cmake-build-debug --target all
+cmake --build cmake-build-release --target all
 ```

-If the build was successful, an output binary titled `raytracer` will be located under `cmake-build-debug` in the project directory.
+If the build was successful, an output binary titled `raytracer` will be located under `cmake-build-release` in the project directory.
 To run:

 ```
-./cmake-build-debug/raytracer
+./cmake-build-release/raytracer
 ```

 Alternatively, import this project into an IDE with cmake integration (such as